simplesconsultoria/sc.galleria.support/README.rst

 http://mygalleria.com/#/4 and the user will be shown the 5th image in the gallery (index starts at 0).

-Browser support includes Firefox 2+, IE6+, Opera and Chrome.
+Browser support includes Firefox 2+, IE6+, Ipad, Opera and Chrome.

 You enable it with the **Enable history plugin** option.